-Social Media in today’s world is something which I feel even an elementary student can describe elaborately.
-We have been living a virtual life, for quite sometime with social media gradually becoming an addiction for the majority of the population using it.
+Social Media in today’s world is something that I feel even an elementary student can describe elaborately.
+We have been living a virtual life, for quite some time with social media gradually becoming an addiction for the majority of the population using it.
 Be it politics or entertainment or sports – we cannot deny the unprecedented role that social media is playing.

 There are pros and cons to almost everything that the world has to offer us.
 One of the biggest boons of technology is the invention of social media.
 However, for the last couple of years, one cannot refute the divisive role social media is playing.
 Currently, everything is perceived as ‘linear’ – either black or white, good or bad!
 Where is the existence of the middle path or for that matter the ‘grey’ area?

 We have grown up in an era and environment where a debate was considered healthy.
-In social media if you try to put forth your point, maybe a bit different one from the trending opinions, you might be greeted with rude messages, name calling and trolling.
+In social media, if you try to put forth your point, maybe a bit different one from the trending opinions, you might be greeted with rude messages, name-calling, and trolling.
 It seems people are always angry and they just need a platform to vent their anger.
-Tell a creative person, an author or a director, that you did not like his latest creation or agree to one of his opinions.
-That person might hit back at you with a rude ‘no need to read my books’, ‘unfollow me’, ‘no need to watch my show’!
+Tell a creative person, an author, or a director, that you did not like his latest creation or agree to one of his opinions.
+That person might hit back at you with a rude ‘no need to read my book’, ‘unfollow me’, ‘no need to watch my show’!
 Herein, goes away the scope of criticism by a fan or a follower!
 We follow you or read your books or watch your show because we like you.
 We may not like your latest offering and as an audience or a viewer or a follower, don’t we have the right to talk to you about that?
 You can show your irritation or anger had I been mean to you but why without any reason or provocation?

-Everyday the social media is swarmed with a plethora of photo-shopped images and videos.
+Every day the social media is swarmed with a plethora of photo-shopped images and videos.
 People are trying to prove their points with fake news and information.
 Yes, we are falling for them.
 The world is becoming divisive to the point of no return.
 Everyone is talking, no one is listening!
-It is becoming extremely difficult for people like us (who belong to the middle of the road) to understand which information is correct and which one is fake!
+It is becoming extremely difficult for people like us (who belong in the middle of the road) to understand which information is correct and which one is fake!